-In some instances, it may be necessary to make a cut or provide a fill to set a hydrant.
+In some instances, it may be necessary to cut or fill an area to install a hydrant.
 Where this occurs, the area for at least a three (3) foot radius around the hydrant shall be graded and leveled, and the cut slopes or fill slopes shall be neatly graded by hand, unless otherwise approved by the District and the Fire Chief.